 Itoh Hybrid Peonies

 The new kids in the garden are the Itoh hybrid peonies.
 Itoh peonies are a cross between herbaceous peonies and tree peonies.
-First developed by Japanese horticulturalist, Toichi Itoh in the 1960s, it took decades for these hybrid peonies to become available for the mass public.
-These flowers are also referred to as intersectional peonies, since they are crossed between herbaceous and tree peonies.
-Itoh peonies are becoming more prevalent in nurseries and online retailers; they are a bit more due to their tremendous qualities.
+First developed by Japanese horticulturalist, Toichi Itoh in the 1960s.
+It took decades for these hybrid peonies to become available to the mass public.
+These flowers are also referred to as intersectional peonies since they are crossed between herbaceous and tree peonies.
+These hybrid peonies are becoming more prevalent in nurseries and online retailers; they are a bit more expensive due to their tremendous qualities.

 A Peony for Every Garden!

 Peonies can be purchased as potted plants at nurseries and can also be purchased as bare roots for planting.
 Online retailers like Holland Bulb Farms and Tulip World sell peonies as a bare root for planting in fall as well as spring.
-For spring planting of bare root peonies, expect growth to appear that summer, but you most likely won’t see any blooms until the following spring.
+For spring planting of bare-root peonies, expect growth to appear that summer.
+You most likely won’t see any blooms until the following spring.
 Since peonies are long-lived perennials up to 75 years or more, no need to worry if you have to wait a year or 2 for blooms, they will be around a long time.